GiorgioGristina/signatures/README.md

   <tr>
     <td>device</td>
     <td>log-in and sign-up</td>
-    <td>Devise Gem is a flexible user authentication</td>
+    <td>Allow User to create an account on the website</td>
   </tr>
   <tr>
     <td>combine_pdf</td>
     <td>merge signature on existing pdf</td>
-    <td>CombinePDF is a nifty model, written in pure Ruby, to parse PDF files and combine (merge) them with other PDF files, watermark them or stamp them (all using the PDF file format and pure Ruby code).</td>
+    <td>Permit the signatore to merge the signature on contract</td>
   </tr>
   <tr>
     <td>pundit</td>
     <td>build the authorization system</td>
-    <td>It is to verify that the user have persmission to perform an action</td>
+    <td>It is to verify if the user is a company or individual so that they can perform different action</td>
   </tr>
   <tr>
     <td>wicked_pdf</td>